Lesson Plan

 25 Min

 Pull up the resource, Teaching about Auschwitz through Art, by Yad Vashem.
-As a class, read through the sections: Art as Evidence (1), Portraits (2) and Art as a Means of Conveying (4).
+As a class or in small groups, read through the sections: Art as Evidence (1), Portraits (2) and Art as a Means of Conveying (4).
 While you go through each section, expand the accompanying art and ask students to share what they see and how it makes them feel.

 Output